 Boat tours take you right up to the icebergs, putting them into scale as you gaze up the gargantuan glacier above you.
 Boat trips also provide a new perspective of the resident seals who call the lagoon home— these curious little guys make a regular appearance here, so keep your eyes peeled!

-This evening, you will be staying at the same accommodation as the previous night.
+This evening, you will be staying around Kirkjubaejarklaustur.

-Alternatively, if you as of yet have to experience the inside of a volcano, you can join the afternoon departure of the said tour as you approach the capital.
-The dormant caldera of Þríhnúkagígur volcano is embellished with colour and fantastical rock formations, making stepping inside all the more unique.
+If you have yet to experience the inside of a volcano, you can join the afternoon departure of the said tour as you approach the capital.
+The dormant caldera of Thrihnukagigur volcano is embellished with color and fantastical rock formations, making stepping inside all the more unique.

 That evening, you are free to enjoy the city as you see fit.
 You will be staying in local accommodation.

 Today, the city is your oyster!
-Now that you're back to civilisation after your six days of adventure, its time to soak in some culture, basking in Reykjavík's vibrant social and arts scenes.
-One of the best ways to maximise today is to purchase a 24-Hour Reykjavík City Card, allowing you free access to numerous exhibitions, institutions and all public transport, as well providing discounts on shopping and dining.
+Now that you're back to civilization after your six days of adventure, it's time to soak in some culture, basking in Reykjavik's vibrant social and arts scenes.
+One of the best ways to maximize today is to purchase a 24-Hour Reykjavik City Card, allowing you free access to numerous exhibitions, institutions, and all public transport and providing discounts on shopping and dining.

-Thankfully, there are a wealth of galleries and museums in the city, such as the National Gallery of Iceland/Listasafn Íslands, The National Museum of Iceland or Whales of Iceland, to name only a few.
-You may also wish to pay a visit to the Settlement Exhibition where you can gain a deeper insight into this country's rich and fascinating history, or alternatively, spend a few hours learning about Iceland's fishing heritage at the Maritime Museum.
+Thankfully, there are many galleries and museums in the city, such as the National Gallery of Iceland/Listasafn Islands, The National Museum of Iceland, or Whales of Iceland, to name only a few.
+You may also wish to pay a visit to the Settlement Exhibition, where you can gain a deeper insight into this country's rich and fascinating history, or spend a few hours learning about Iceland's fishing heritage at the Maritime Museum.

-Alternatively, you could check out the man-made ice tunnel that has been built under Langjökull glacier, providing great insight into the strange, glittering and subterranean world of Iceland's ice caps.
-This is a relatively new attraction in Iceland but has already been met with much acclaim from visitors and locals alike.
+Alternatively, you could check out the man-made ice tunnel that has been built under Langjokull glacier, providing great insight into the strange, glittering and subterranean world of Iceland's ice caps.
+This is a relatively new attraction in Iceland but has already gained much acclaim from visitors and locals alike.

-If you’ve got some time to spare before your flight, you may wish to have a final appreciation of the city before beginning the journey across Reykjanes to Keflavík International Airport.
+If you've got some time to spare before your flight, you can have a final appreciation of the city before beginning the journey across Reykjanes to Keflavik International Airport.

 We hope you've had a fantastic time in Iceland, and we look forward to seeing you next time.